Play

 Sequence

 Define the prompt that the action plays.
-A prompt can be an audio file or text-to-speechClosed Allows users to enter recorded prompts as text and use a computer-generated voice to speak the content.
-(TTS).
 If the prompt is an audio file, enter the file name enclosed in double quotes.
 For example, "greeting.wav".

 For more information about formatting prompts in this property, see the Prompts page.
-You can also double-click the action on the canvas to open the Prompt Manager to create your prompt.
+You can also double-click the action on the canvas to open the Sequence Editor to create your prompt.

 Each sequence in the Sequence property has a limit of 300 characters.
 You can add additional sequences in the property field if the text you need to play is longer than that amount.
 For example, "%This is sequence one." "%This is sequence two."